jdart1/nnue/README.md

 followed by a squared CRelU activation layer and then a single affine layer with buckets based on material count.
 All weights are 16-bit integers.
-The key parameters of the network are specified in the file [code]nnparams.h[/code].
+The key parameters of the network are specified in the file `nnparams.h`.
 This architecture is similar to that of several other strong chess engines including Obsidian, PlentyChess, Caissa, Virdithas, etc.

 The Arasan network was tuned with [bullet](https://github.com/jw1912/bullet).

-The quantized output from the bullet trainer is further processed by the program add_nn_version, available in the util subdirectory, which adds a 4-byte version number to the start of the file.
+The quantized output from the bullet trainer is further processed by the program `add_nn_version`, available in the util subdirectory, which adds a 4-byte version number to the start of the file.
 That version is validated by the network reading code at runtime.